-As Pinterest is becoming more and more popular among digital marketers, I want to share the 7 steps which have helped me become a successful Pinterest Manager
+As Pinterest is becoming more and more popular among digital marketers, I want to share 7 steps on how to become a Pinterest Manager, the same ones which help me become a successful Pinterest Manager.

 A Pinterest Manager is basically a Virtual Assistant who is working an online job from home or office (for bigger players)